rcy0228/azure-spring-cloud-training/02-build-a-simple-spring-boot-microservice/README.md

 -->

-5. You can now use CURL again to test the `/hello` endpoint, this time served by Azure Spring Cloud.
+5. You can now use CURL again to test the `/hello` endpoint, this time served by Azure Spring Apps.
 For example.

 ```bash
 curl https://primary:...simple-microservice/default/hello/